lammps/lammps/doc/src/compute_sna_atom.rst

 virial components, each atom type, and each bispectrum component.
 See section below on output for a detailed explanation.

-Compute *snap* calculates a global array contains information related to all three of the above per-atom computes *sna/atom*\ , *snad/atom*\ , and *snav/atom*\ .
+Compute *snap* calculates a global array containing information related to all three of the above per-atom computes *sna/atom*\ , *snad/atom*\ , and *snav/atom*\ .
 The first row of the array contains the summation of *sna/atom* over all atoms, but broken out by type.
 The last six rows